Integrated threat theory

-Integrated threat theory, also known as intergroup threat theory is a theory in psychology and sociology which attempts to describe the components of perceived threat that lead to prejudice between social groups.
+Integrated threat theory (ITT), also known as intergroup threat theory, is a theory in psychology and sociology which attempts to describe the components of perceived threat that lead to prejudice between social groups.
 The theory applies to any social group that may feel threatened in some way, whether or not that social group is a majority or minority group in their society.
 This theory deals with perceived threat rather than actual threat.
 Perceived threat includes all of the threats that members of group believe they are experiencing, regardless of whether those threats actually exist.
 For example, people may feel their economic well-being is threatened by an outgroup stealing their jobs even if, in reality, the outgroup has no effect on their job opportunities.
 Still, their perception that their job security is under threat can increase their levels of prejudice against the outgroup.
-Thus, even false alarms about threat still have “real consequence” for prejudice between groups.
+Thus, even false alarms about threat still have "real consequence" for prejudice between groups.

 Original components of the theory

-Integrated Threat Theory was first proposed by Walter G. Stephan and Cookie White Stephan (2000).
+ITT was first proposed by Walter G. Stephan and Cookie White Stephan (2000).
 The original theory had four components: realistic threats, symbolic threats, intergroup anxiety, and negative stereotypes.

 Realistic threats

-Realistic threats are threats that pose a danger to the in-group's well-being.
+Realistic threats are threats that pose a danger to the ingroup's well-being.
 These can include threats to physical safety or health, threats to economic and political power, and threats to the existence of the group.
 This component was originally developed as a part of realistic conflict theory by Donald T. Campbell (1965).

 Symbolic threats

 Symbolic threats arise where there is a perceived difference between the values and worldview of an ingroup and outgroup.
 The difference can make the ingroup feel that the outgroup poses a threat to their group morals, standards, beliefs, and attitudes.
 These threats are thus strongly tied to a group's sense of identity.
-The category was derived from Gordon Allport’s discussion of the relationship between one's values and one's identity.
+The category was derived from Gordon Allport's discussion of the relationship between one's values and one's identity.
 He proposed that, since values are important to who we are, we will reject other groups that disagree with our values.
-It is also based on the research of Esses and colleagues (1993), who found that groups had more negative feelings towards an outgroup if that outgroup interfered with the in-group's customs.
+It is also based on the research of Esses et al. (1993), who found that groups had more negative feelings towards an outgroup if that outgroup interfered with the ingroup's customs.

 Intergroup anxiety

 Intergroup anxiety refers to the expectation that interacting with someone from a different group will be a negative experience.
-People with intergroup anxiety fear that they will feel uncomfortable, embarrassed, unsafe, or judged, either by members of the outgroup or by people of their own in-group.

-Before creating the Integrated Threat Theory framework, Stephan & Stephan had been conducting research on intergroup anxiety.
-The concept of intergroup anxiety also draws from The Aversive Racism Theory, which argues that subconscious negative feelings about Black Americans are an important part of racism against them.
+People with intergroup anxiety fear that they will feel uncomfortable, embarrassed, unsafe, or judged, either by members of the outgroup or by people of their own ingroup.
+Before creating the ITT framework, Stephan & Stephan (1985) had been conducting research on intergroup anxiety.
+The concept of intergroup anxiety also draws from the Aversive Racism theory, which argues that subconscious negative feelings about Black Americans are an important part of racism against them.